executablebooks/markdown-it-py/docs/contributing.md

 >> pytest
 ```

-You use [tox](https://tox.readthedocs.io), to run the tests in multiple isolated environments (see the `tox.ini` file for available test environments):
+You can also use [tox](https://tox.readthedocs.io), to run the tests in multiple isolated environments (see the `tox.ini` file for available test environments):

 ```shell
 >> cd markdown-it-py